Circular Sock Knitting Machine Society Bylaws

 The Finance Committee shall consist of the Treasurer as chair and three (3) or more appointed members.
 The Finance Committee shall recommend an auditor for approval by the Board of Directors and ensure that a properly audited financial statement is prepared on an annual basis in accordance with generally accepted auditing standards.
 The Committee shall consider all matters relating to the business management of the

 Society and shall consider and recommend to the Board of Directors the annual budget.
-The Finance Committee shall open, maintain, and close bank accounts, both savings and commercial, in the name of the Society, and prescribe the conditions under which deposits shall be made and funds shall be withdrawn.
+The Finance Committee shall open, maintain, and close bank accounts, both savings and commercial, in the name of the Society, and prescribe the conditions under which deposits are made and funds are withdrawn.

 Section 7.03 Rules Committee